-Many types of businesses and institutions generate food waste at their facilities.
-Larger food-centered businesses like supermarkets, catering operations, and food processors typically have large amounts of food waste and can benefit significantly by composting food waste and diverting this material from disposal.
-If your business or institution has a food service operation it is likely that there is food waste generated in the preparation, service, and clean-up process that could be diverted from disposal.
+Many types of businesses and institutions generate food scraps at their facilities.
+Larger food-centered businesses like supermarkets, catering operations, and food processors typically have large amounts of food scraps and can benefit significantly by composting food scraps and diverting this material from disposal.
+If your business or institution has a food service operation it is likely that there are food scraps generated in the preparation, service, and clean-up process that could be diverted from disposal.

 Non-perishable and unspoiled perishable food can be donated to local food banks, soup kitchens, and shelters.
 Food recovery programs can offer numerous benefits to businesses and communities.
 They provide wholesome food to needy families and help communities and businesses meet state and local waste reduction goals.
 Food recovery programs can save businesses money otherwise spent on trash collection and disposal fees, allow for tax deductions according to the 1976 Tax Reform Act (Section #2135, p.
 106), and improve public image.
 Since 1996 the Bill Emerson Good Samaritan Food Donation Act has protected good-faith food and grocery donors from civil and criminal liability.

-Don’t trash your food waste – compost it!
+Don’t trash your food scraps – compost them!

 There are several methods of composting including open and covered windrows, aerated static piles, and in-vessel technologies to name a few.
-A newly emerging technology in Massachusetts is called anaerobic digestions which takes organic wastes like food waste and captures methane in the process to create renewable energy.
-For facilities that generate large amounts of food waste, some on-site solutions may also be an option.
+A newly emerging technology in Massachusetts is called anaerobic digestion which takes organic wastes like food material and captures methane in the process to create renewable energy.
+For facilities that generate large amounts of food scraps, some on-site solutions may also be an option.

 In the basic composting process – naturally occurring microorganisms decompose organic waste.
 This applies to all the composting methods above.
 Composting facilities manage the proper balance of carbon, nitrogen, oxygen, moisture and temperature to create a salable product that is made available for a variety of uses in landscaping, erosion control, and farming applications.